-In January 2017, the FASB issued ASU 2017-04, "Intangibles-Goodwill and Other (Topic 350): Simplifying the Test for Goodwill Impairment," that eliminates "Step 2" from the goodwill impairment test.
-The new standard is effective in the first quarter of fiscal 2020, and early adoption is permitted.
-The new guidance must be applied on a prospective basis.
-The Company does not anticipate that the adoption of this standard will have a significant impact on the consolidated financial statements or the related disclosures.
+In January 2017, the FASB issued ASU 2017-04, "Intangibles-Goodwill and Other (Topic 350): Simplifying the Test for Goodwill Impairment," ("ASU 2017-04") that eliminates "Step 2" from the goodwill impairment test.
+The Company made the election to early adopt ASU 2017-04 as of January 1, 2018 and the standard was applied on a prospective basis, as required.
+The adoption of this standard did not have an impact on the consolidated financial statements or the related disclosures.